 Lighting accounts for approximately 12 percent of a household's annual electric bill.
 By turning off lights when not needed, you can reduce your energy consumption and help keep the air clean.
 Switch off just one lightbulb that would otherwise burn eight hours a day, and save almost $20 per year.
 To save electricity, also try timers and photocells that turn lights off when not in use, and dimmers to lower light levels.

 In Texas, cooling and heating accounts for as much as 40 percent of annual home energy expenses.
-By using a properly sized Energy Star cooling and heating system, you can save up to 20 percent on energy costs and help keep the air clean.
-We could reduce energy consumption statewide by over 4 billion kilowatt hours if all Texas households replaced their heating and cooling systems with Energy Star HVAC systems.
+By using a properly sized ENERGY STAR cooling and heating system, you can save up to 20 percent on energy costs and help keep the air clean.
+We could reduce energy consumption statewide by over 41.2 billion kilowatt hours if all Texas households replaced their heating and cooling systems with ENERGY STAR HVAC systems.

 Reduce Standby Power